RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     {{< embed-md "supported-platforms-embed.md" >}}
     {{% /expand %}}

-    In addition to Linux operating systems (Ubuntu, RHEL/CentOS, Oracle Linux), you can also deploy RS with:
+    In addition to Linux operating systems (Ubuntu, RHEL/CentOS, Oracle Linux), you can also deploy Redis Software to:

     - [Amazon AWS AMI]({{< relref "configuring-aws-instances.md" >}})
     - [Docker container]({{< relref "/rs/getting-started/getting-started-docker.md" >}}) (for development and testing only)